Academy for Women Entrepreneurs 2024

 - Propose networking events that can be included in the program

 - Include the timeline of the training schedule

 - Where and how the training sessions will take place (online or in-person)

-- Describe how you will monitor progress and communicate with participants
+- Describe how you will monitor the progress of participants and communicate with them

-- Describe your communication plan and how you will promote the program and partnership with U.S. Embassy Malta
+- Describe your communication, media, and outreach plan and how you will promote the program and partnership with U.S. Embassy Malta

-- Include the budget (minimum $15,000 and maximum $50,000), listing program categories e.g., rental of premises, promotion, honoraria to facilitators, seed money for pitch competition winners, social media publicity etc.
+- Include the budget (maximum $40,000), listing program categories e.g., rental of premises, promotion, honoraria to facilitators, seed money for pitch competition winners, social media publicity etc.